What Is a Qualitative Organizational Leadership – Ministry Doctorate Program?

 Propel Your Career With Bible-Based Ministry Skills and a Christian Ministry EdD in Organizational Leadership

 Emerge from this degree program with a renewed and strengthened sense of faith blended with purpose.
 The Doctor of Education in Organizational Leadership with an Emphasis in Christian Ministry (Qualitative) program prepares graduates to become stewards of the faith and to drive forward progress within churches and other Christian organizations.
-Some job titles that may be related to this degree may include the following:
+This degree may allow you to pursue a career directing or administrating operations within nonprofits and educational settings.

 Some graduates may elect to pursue opportunities in higher education.